Wolfson congratulates Aamer Sarfraz on his appointment by The Queen as a member of the House of Lords.

 - Seed-corn funds to explore potential research projects, start up new projects, and for work related to securing further funds (up to £3000, collaborative projects involving more than one member of the Ancient World Cluster at Wolfson college up to £5000).

-- Participation in national as well as international conferences, workshops or colloquia, with a paper, poster or other activity (up to £1000 for Fellows, up to £400 for Students).
+- Participation in national as well as international conferences, workshops, colloquia, or academic exchanges, with a paper, poster or other activity (up to £1000 for Fellows, up to £400 for Students; those without access to other College funding will also be eligible for the higher amount).

 - Field work (up to £1200).